mossgreen/mossgreen.github.io/_posts/2018-10-21-Spring-Certification-Spring-AOP.md

 **Limitations**

 Both of them has the same limitation: **Invocation of advised methods on self**.

 If a method in the proxy calls another method in the proxy, and both match the pointcut expression of an advice, the advice will be executed only for the first method.
 This is the proxy’s nature: it executes the extra behavior only when the caller calls the target method.

 - **JDK Dynamic Proxies Limitations**

   - Must implement an interface.
   - **Only public methods will be proxied**.
   - **any methods** found in the target object but not in any interface implemented by the target object cannot be proxied.
   - Aspects can be applied only to Spring Beans.
 That means
   - Even if Spring AOP is not set to use CGLIB proxies, if a Join Point is in a class that does not implement an interface, Spring AOP will try to create a CGLIB proxy.
   - If a method in the proxy calls another method in the proxy, and both match the pointcut expression of an advice, the advice will be executed only for the first method.
 This is the proxy’s nature: it executes the extra behavior only when the caller calls the target method.

 - **CGLIB Limitations**

   - Class and Methods **cannot be `final`**
   - **Only public and protected methods** can be proxied.
   - **It takes more time to create a proxy object**, althrought it has better performance

-## What visibility must Spring bean methods have to be proxied using Spring AOP?
+## What visibility must Spring bean methods have to be proxied using Spring AOP

 1. **Only public methods** of Spring beans will be proxied

 2. **Additionally** the call to the public method must originate from outside of the Spring bean.

 ## How many advice types does Spring support?
 Can you name each one?
-What are they used for?
+What are they used for

 Advice: action taken by an aspect at a join point.

 1. Before advice
 2. After returning advice
 3. After throwing advice
 4. After (finally) advice
 5. Around

-**Details**
+**Details:**

 1. **Before advice**:
     `@Before` always proceed to the join point unless an execution is thrown from within the advice code
     - Access control, security
     - Statistics

 2. **After returning advice**:
     `@AfterReturning` execution of a join point has completed without throwing any exceptions
     - statistics
     - Data validation

 3. **After throwing advice**:
     `@AfterThrowing` invoked after the execution of a join point that resulted in an exception being thrown
     - Error handling
     - Sending alerts when an error has occurred.
     - Attempt error recovery

 4. **After (finally) advice**:
     `@After` method will execute after a join point execution, no matter how the execution ended (even exception happens).
     - Releasing resources

 5. **Around**:
     `@Around` Around advice can be used for all of the use-cases for AOP.

 ![IMAGE](https://i.loli.net/2019/06/01/5cf1f4f78070020870.jpg)

-## Which two advices can you use if you would like to try and catch exceptions?
+## Which two advices can you use if you would like to try and catch exceptions

 1. `@Around`.
 Only around advice allows you to catch exceptions **in an advice** that occur during execution of a join point.

     ```java
     @Aspect
     public class Audience {

       @Pointcut("execution(** concert.Performance.perform(..))")
       public void performance() {}

       @Around("performance()")
       public void watchPerformance(ProceedingJoinPoint jp) {
         try {
           System.out.println("Taking seats");
           jp.proceed();
           System.out.println("CLAP CLAP CLAP!!!");
         } catch (Throwable e) {
           System.out.println("Demanding a refund");
         }
       }
     }